What is a Patient Information Leaflet and why is it useful?

 Adults and children of 12 years and over: Take two capsules, morning and evening, if you need to.
 Don’t take more than 4 capsules in 24 hours.

-Take the lowest amount for the shortest possible time to relieve your symptoms.
+Take the lowest effective dose for the shortest duration necessary to relieve symptoms

 Swallow each capsule whole with water.